midoBB/Readeck/README.md

 ### 🚀 Fast!

-Readeck is a modern take on so called boring, but proven, technology pieces.
-It guaranties very quick response times and a smooth user experience.
+Readeck is a modern take on so-called boring, but proven, technology pieces.
+It guarantees very quick response times and a smooth user experience.

 ### 🔒 Built for your privacy and long term archival

 Will this article you like be online next year?
 In 10 year?
 Maybe not; maybe it's all gone, text and images.
 For this reason, and for your privacy, text and images are all stored in your Readeck instance the moment you save a link.

 With the exception of videos, not a single request is made from your browser to an external website.

 ## How to test or install